 Real median household income finally broke out to new all-time highs in 2017.
-The latest data is $63,179 at the end of 2018.
-I’m confident when the 2019 data comes out in 2020, the real median household income will go up further.
+The latest data is $68,000 at the end of 2020.
+Higher real household income growth means more buying power.

 Before 2017, a lot of coastal city buyers had to compete with wealthy foreign money, especially from China.
 Foreign buyers caused bidding wars and a lot of competition for potential local buyers.
 The Chinese government has since clamped down on hot money outflow to purchase foreign property.
 As a result, Chinese buyers of U.S. real estate is down over 50% YoY in 2019.

-Now with coronavirus fears in 2020, you know that the wealthy Chinese are trying to do everything they can to diversify away from the Chinese economy.
+Now with coronavirus fears, you know that the wealthy Chinese are trying to do everything they can to diversify away from the Chinese economy.

 From a foreign capital competition perspective, the time to buy is when their spigots have been shut off.
 Eventually, foreign money will come flooding into America again, especially if there is a resolution with the trade war.
 There have been over two years of pent up demand for U.S. property.
 When the demand is finally unleashed, it will probably result in all-cash bidding wars once again.